Are smart thermostats worth it?

 By Matt Clear

 How much can you save on your energy bills with a smart thermostat, and how long will it take to pay for itself?
-Our research reveals all you need to know.
+Our research reveals all.

 There are several factors that will affect whether installing a smart thermostat will definitely save you money on your heating bills.
 This includes which smart heating control you choose to install, and how you take advantage of the different features it offers.
 It will also depend on how well insulated your property is, and what type of boiler system you use.